LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

 You should have two replits, one for *String Modification* and one for *List and String Conversions*.
 Submit the links to your replits in your Canvas account for credit.

-If you did Part 3, submit that through your canvas as well.
+If you did Part 3, submit that through Canvas as well.